History of the Houston Astros: 2012

-In 2012, Sig Mejdal implemented the STOUT sabermetrics system (a combination of the words "scout" and "statistics") for Astros.
-The system was criticized for de-humanizing players, but led to the Astro's farm system becoming ranked among the best in baseball in large part due to the previous Astros GM Ed Wade and current GM Jeff Luhnow.
+In 2012, Sig Mejdal implemented the STOUT sabermetrics system (a combination of the words "scout" and "statistics") for the Astros.
+The system was criticized for de-humanizing players, but led to the Astros' farm system becoming ranked among the best in baseball in large part due to the previous Astros general manager Ed Wade and current general manager Jeff Luhnow.
 The Astros Major League team, however, continued to struggle.
 The Astros were eliminated from the playoffs in early September, and finished with the worst record in Major League Baseball (55–107).
 Their 2012 record surpassed their 2011 record as the worst in Houston Astros history.

 To mark their move to the American League for the 2013 season, the Astros debuted new navy blue and orange uniforms.
 They also debuted a new cap that featured the classic white "H" over an orange star.
 On November 6, 2012, the Astros hired former Cleveland Indians director of baseball operations David Stearns as the team's new assistant general manager.
 The Astros would also go on to hire former St Louis Cardinals front office executive Jeff Luhnow as their general manager.

 The Houston Astros won their first American League game on March 31, 2013, against the Texas Rangers.
 The score was 8–2.
 On September 29, the Astros completed their first year in the American League, losing 5–1 in a 14-inning game to the New York Yankees.
 The Astros finished the season with a 51–111 record (a franchise worst) with a season-ending 15-game losing streak, again surpassing their worst record from last season.
 The team finished 45 games behind the first-place Oakland Athletics.
 This was the Astros' third consecutive season with more than 100 losses.
 They also became the first team to have the first overall pick in the draft three years in a row.
 They improved on their season in 2014, going 70–92, finishing 28 games behind the first-place Los Angeles Angels of Anaheim, and placing fourth in the AL West, ahead of the Texas Rangers.
 After a slow start, the Astros took over first place in the AL West on April 19 and stayed there until shortly before the All-Star Break in mid-July.
 The Astros retook first place on July 29 and remained there until September 15.